 Column Lock feature in excel is used to avoid any mishaps or undesired changes in data done by mistake by any user, this feature can be applied to a single column or multiple columns at once or separately, after selecting the desired column change the formatting of the cells from locked to unlocked and password protect the workbook which will not allow any user to change the locked columns.

 Locking a column can be done in two ways.
-This can be done by using the freeze panes and by protecting the worksheet by using the review functions of excel.
-In excel we may want to lock a column so that the column does not disappear in case user scrolls the sheet.
-This particularly happens in the case where we have a large count of headers in a single sheet and the user needs to scroll the sheet to see the other information that is on the sheet.
+This can be done by using the freeze panes in excelFreeze Panes In ExcelIn a worksheet, "freeze panes" fixes any row or column.
+It's usually used on headers so that users can see which columns contain certain kind of data.
+You can also fix rows that aren't the first ones. and by protecting the worksheet by using the review functions of excel.
+In excel, we may want to lock a column so that the column does not disappear in case the user scrolls the sheet.
+This particularly happens in the case where we have a large count of headers in a single sheet, and the user needs to scroll the sheet to see the other information that is on the sheet.

-When the user scrolls the data then some of the columns may get lapsed and not be visible to the user.
+When the user scrolls the data, then some of the columns may get lapsed and not be visible to the user.
 So we can lock the columns from getting scrolled out for the visible area.

 How to Lock Column in Excel?

 #1 – Locking the First Column of Excel